VRPH/sa-developers-course/README.md

 ```

 ## Getting Help
 The VRPH: SA developers group meets on Mondays and/or Saturdays on Facebook.
-If you have any questions, feel free to ask it on our group chat.
+If you have any questions, feel free to ask it in our group chat.

 ## Getting Started